 Sexual and Interpersonal Violence

-A student has the right to make a report to university police or campus security, local law enforcement, and/or state police or choose not to report; to report the incident to your institution; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from your institution.
+A student has the right to make a report to university police or campus security, local law enforcement, and/or state police or choose not to report; to report the incident to their institution; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from their institution.

 In consideration of the traumatic nature of incidents of sexual/physical aggressive/violent behavior, the College will conduct a timely review of complaints of sexual misconduct, sex discrimination, domestic violence, dating violence, and/or stalking.

 The College does not limit the time frame for filing a formal complaint of sexual or interpersonal violence.
 Complaints may be submitted at any time following an incident.
 However, the College’s ability to take action may be limited by the matriculation of the accused student/respondent and/or the availability of information.
-Purchase College’s student conduct process extends only to currently enrolled students.
+The Purchase College disciplinary process extends only to currently enrolled students.
 When a disclosure or formal complaint is received by the college, every effort is made to complete the investigative phase within a timely manner barring extenuating circumstances.

 The standard of proof related to sexual misconduct, sex discrimination, domestic violence, dating violence, and/or stalking is “the preponderance of the evidence.”
 Ultimately, whether it is “more likely than not” that the sex discrimination, dating violence, domestic violence, sexual assault, or stalking occurred.
 If the information presented meets this standard, then the accused student/respondent must be found responsible.